cheat-sheets/health-cheat-sheet/README.md

 Klotho is an enzyme that in humans is encoded by the KL gene.
 It appears to be involved in ageing.
-Exercise seems to play a key role on expression of the Clotho gene https://www.ncbi.nlm.nih.gov/pubmed/29962352
+Exercise seems to play a key role on expression of the Klotho gene https://www.ncbi.nlm.nih.gov/pubmed/29962352

 # Resources